-7.6.3.3 Phases
+7.5.3.3 Phases

-The SUT CONDITIONING TEST shall consist of two phases, each lasting for a minimum of seven minutes.
-The duration of each phase shall be disclosed.
-If the duration of either test phase is longer than the 7 minutes, the TEST SPONSOR shall designate the final 7 minutes of that test phase as the MEASUREMENT INTERVAL for that test phase.
+The SUT conditioning test shall consist of two phases, each lasting for a minimum of seven minutes.
+If the duration of either test phase is longer than the 7 minutes, the test sponsor shall designate the final 7 minutes of that test phase as the measurement interval for that test phase.

-7.6.3.4 Tape/optical Drives
+7.5.3.4 Tape/optical Drives

-The TEST SPONSOR shall ensure that all tape/optical drives are:
+The test sponsor shall ensure that all tape/optical drives are:

-- Loaded prior to the SUT CONDITIONING TEST - Rewound between the two phases of the SUT CONDITIONING TEST - Rewound at the end of the SUT CONDITIONING TEST
+- Loaded prior to the SUT conditioning test; - Rewound between the two phases of the SUT conditioning test; - Rewound at the end of the SUT conditioning test.

-7.6.3.5 IO Profiles
+7.5.3.5 IO Profiles

-Table 24 - Removable Media Library Testing: SUT Conditioning Test IO Profiles
+Table 20 - Removable Media Library Testing: SUT Conditioning Test IO Profiles